How can I help you?

-Open and edit the uploaded files in Angular Uploader component
+Open and edit uploaded files in Angular Uploader component

-The uploader component allows you to modify the file after uploading to the server, which can be achieved using success event of the uploader.
+The Uploader component allows you to open and edit files after uploading them to the server.
+This functionality is accomplished by using the success event of the Uploader.

-You can retrieve the saved file path in the uploader success event and assign it to custom attribute (data-file-name) value of the respective file list element to open the uploaded file.
-Click the respective file element to create a new request along with saved file path using http header.
-In the server-side, get the file path from the header and open the file using process.start method.
+You can retrieve the saved file path in the Uploader’s success event and assign it to a custom attribute (data-file-name) on the respective file list element.
+When users click a file element, a new request is created with the saved file path passed via an HTTP header.
+On the server side, retrieve the file path from the header and open the file using the appropriate file handling method.

 import { Component } from '@angular/core';